bravosierra99/Obsidian-Wine-Collection/Step-by-step.md

 # Step-by-step Approach
 ## Start with a new vault
 The best way is to start with a new vault.
 I named it **"WineCellar“**, which is much more appealing than "WineFridge“.
-Go to Settings (or Preferences at MacOS) &rarr; Options: Community plugins &rarr; Turn on community plugins &rarr; Browse and install and enable the six **plugins** Dataview, Metadata Menu, Quick Add, Paste image rename, Minimal Theme Settings, and Style Settings.
+After you created it go to Settings (or Preferences at MacOS) &rarr; Options: Community plugins &rarr; Turn on community plugins &rarr; Browse and install and enable the six **plugins** Dataview, Metadata Menu, Quick Add, Paste image rename, Minimal Theme Settings, and Style Settings.

 Then install the Minimal **theme**: Settings &rarr; Options: Appearance &rarr; Themes &rarr; Manage.
 Search for "Minimal“ and click on "install and use“.